mcarosio80/adndtk/BACKLOG.md

 * Implement lybrary telemetry (log method calls and effects)
 * Implement battle field and account for position of characters/monsters and objects on it
 * Detect object included into the Area of Effect (to be used for spells)
-* Implement Calendar (DR and conversions to the others)
 * Add Event Scheduler to control event sequence and time (to be used for spells)

 ## Planned changes